 Just eight foods are responsible for 95% of all severe allergic reactions – peanuts and other nuts, seafood, fish, milk, eggs, soybeans, sesame and wheat-based grains.
 If these ingredients are in a food product, manufacturers must say so, no matter how small the amount.

 The information can be stated in a few different ways.
 For example, if you’re checking a product for egg, you might see:

 - egg albumin

-- bold type in the ingredients list – sugar, chocolate, eggs.
+- sugar, chocolate, eggs – in bold type in the ingredients list.

 ‘May contain traces of’

-Manufacturers might include this warning if, for example, the food is made on the same equipment as, or close to, other foods that contain potential food allergens.
+Manufacturers might include this warning if a food is made on the same equipment as, or close to, other foods that contain potential food allergens.

-It’s voluntary for manufacturers to use these statements, so a product that doesn’t have a ‘may contain’ statement might not be safer than one that does.
+It’s voluntary for manufacturers to use ‘may contain’ statements, so a product that doesn’t have a ‘may contain’ statement might not be safer than one that does.

 It’s important to talk to your GP or dietitian about this issue if your child has a severe food allergy.

 Nutrition claims on food labels and in food advertising – like ‘low-fat’ on a packet of chips – can be confusing and misleading.
 Nutrition claims might grab your attention, but it’s always a good idea to look at the nutritional information panel.